 What to Consider When Choosing the Best Smart Smoke Detector

 Old-school smoke detectors served as effective fire warning systems for decades, so why even consider a replacement?
-Smart-home detectors offer many advantages over the older versions.
+Smart home detectors offer many advantages over the older versions.
 Most importantly, they can facilitate a faster call to emergency services, a critical ability when the house is empty.
 A notification from your smoke detector can save your pet’s life.
 Before you make a purchase, consider the following information.

 Sensitivity and False Alarms

-Smoke alarms are designed to be quiet, but that silence is a two-edged sword.
+Smoke alarms are designed to be quiet, but that silence is a double-edged sword.
 Since the alarm only sounds when something has gone wrong—it’s detected smoke or the battery is dying—it’s hard to know if it’s functioning properly.
 Occasionally, the alarm will go off for seemingly no reason, such as when a dish is burning in the oven or a large swath of steam escapes the shower.

 Ionization smoke alarms tend to trigger false alarms more often than do photoelectric smoke alarms, and some alarms simply are more sensitive than others.
 Some smoke alarms allow you to adjust their sensitivity level, but proceed with caution: The last thing you want is to inhibit the detector’s ability to detect traces of smoke.